fdelivamsft/mc-pilot/README.md

 1. Hi!
 What can you do for me?
 2. Commonwealth bank asked us to create a campaign for the new digital banking app in Singapore.
 The campaign should be creative and focused to young adults.
-3. Can you help me find the most similar campaigns done in the past?
+3. can you help me find the most similar campaigns done in the past?
-4. can you suggest me if the instagrammer @dazzlingDylan can be a good influencer for the Commonwealth bank campaign?
+4. can you suggest me if the instagrammer @glamMaddox can be a good influencer for the Commonwealth bank campaign?

 ### Screenshot
 ![Testing screenshot](/docs/images/screenshot1.png)